higherkindness/mu-haskell/docs/db.md

 }
 ```

 Maybe this example looks a bit contrived but bear with me, it covers a common use case when working with protobuf: that one of the messages has another message as its identifying key.
-Easier examples would not suffer from this and should be easier to implement.

 ## Definning our Schema